codenvy/docs/src/main/_docs/integration-guide/integration-version-control.md

 #### 5. Restart Codenvy
 Restart your Codenvy server to enable the integration.

-### Using BitBucket Server oAuth
-With oAuth setup you can perform all git actions with the repo, including commits and pushes.
-You can also use the Codenvy pull request panel (found on the far right of pull-request enabled workspaces).

 ## GitHub oAuth
 ### Setup oAuth at GitHub
 1. Register an application in your GitHub account.
 Refer to [Setup oAuth at GitHub]() for additional information.